marijnh/Eloquent-JavaScript/04_data.md

 This means that ((curly braces)) have _two_ meanings in JavaScript.
 At the start of a ((statement)), they start a ((block)) of statements.
 In any other position, they describe an object.
-Fortunately, it is almost never useful to start a statement with a curly-brace object, so ambiguity between these two uses is rare.
+Fortunately, it is rarely useful to start a statement with a curly-brace object, so the ambiguity between these two is not much of a problem.

 {{index undefined}}

-Reading a property that doesn't exist will produce the value `undefined`, which happens the first time we try to read the `wolf` property.
+Reading a property that doesn't exist will give you the value `undefined`.

 {{index [property, assignment], mutability, "= operator"}}